Lawrence Vest Stephens: Personal life

 Stephens married Margaret Nelson of Booneville on October 5, 1880.
 She was the daughter of Margaret (née Wyan) and James M. Nelson, who was associated with the Central National Bank of Booneville and was one of the wealthiest residents of central Missouri.
 The couple did not have children.
 In 1890, they moved to Jefferson City.
 Around 1893, they move into Ivy Terrace, a Queen Anne style house on 500 East Capital Avenue in Jefferson City.
 They lived there until he became governor in 1897.

-Stephens was a Mason and a member of the Knights Templar.
+He was a Mason and a member of the Knights Templar.
 He was also a member of the Methodist Episcopal Church, South.
 He was a donor to Central College in Fayette, Missouri which named the Stephens Scientific Hall in his honor.

 After he retired from politics, the couple moved to St. Louis and lived on Cabanne Avenue.
 In his later years, he suffered from failing vision and poor health.
 Stephens died at his home in St. Louis in 1923 at the age of 64 from heart disease.
 He was buried in Walnut Grove Cemetery in Boonville, Missouri with Masonic rituals.

 Ivy Terrace, his former home, was listed on the National Register of Historic Places in 1990.